BradenEverson/travelers/README.md

 # Travelers

-Travelers is a robot battle royale where some amount of players fight in a 64x64 grid.
+Travelers is a robot/cellular automata battle royale where some amount of players fight in a 64x64 grid.
 The catch: every fighter is a robot controlled from a customized embedded language: FightScript.

 FightScript is a simple C-Style language with looping, conditionals and function declarations.
 Furthermore, keywords such as `move`, `peek`, `attack` and `trap` allow robots to learn about their environment and attempt to hinder others.